Josh Randle | Founder & President

 At 29, Josh was named the youngest President in the nearly 100-year history of The Miss America Organization – the nation’s largest scholarship provider for young women.
 During his tenure at Miss America, the organization, together with its foundation and licensees, increased its scholarship offerings and awarded an average of $6 million annually in cash scholarships and in-kind tuition waivers.

 At Miss America, Josh authored a comprehensive strategic plan and instituted a sweeping financial overhaul that resulted in a multi-million dollar revenue increase in just two years.

 As President, Josh produced the annual “Miss America Competition” broadcast on ABC, which is the fourth longest-running live event in television history – behind the Oscars, the Emmys, and the World Series.

 Josh is a magna cum laude graduate of the Sally McDonnell Barksdale Honors College at the University of Mississippi, where he was inducted into the university’s prestigious Hall of Fame.

-Josh and his wife, Alex, welcomed their daughter, Ann Louise, in August 2021.
+Josh and his wife, Alex, welcomed their daughter in August 2021.